jpfalet/ms-predictive-enrichment/README.md

 # ms-predictive-enrichment
-Code used to estimate treatment effect in the paper by Falet et. al (2022) titled "Estimating treatment effect for individuals with progressive multiple sclerosis using deep learning," which can be easily adapted to suite a specific analysis pipeline.
-Dataset-specific code is not made public as the data used in this paper is not publically available.
+Code used to estimate conditional average treatment effect for the purpose of predictive enrichment in the paper by Falet et. al (2022) titled "Estimating treatment effect for individuals with progressive multiple sclerosis using deep learning."
+This repository does not contain dataset-specific code, since the data we used is currently not publically available.
+The code we provide is meant to be provide a flexible starting point that can be adapted to suite a particular task.

 # Usage
-An simple implementation example is provided with a randomly generated dataset in the main() function.
+An simple implementation that uses a randomly generated dataset is provided as an example in the main() function.

 # Acknowledgment
-If you use part of this code, please cite our publication: https://www.medrxiv.org/content/10.1101/2021.10.31.21265690v2
+If you use part of this code, please cite our paper: https://www.medrxiv.org/content/10.1101/2021.10.31.21265690v2